hectormiguel1/CDA-Final-Project/README.md

 # CDA-Final-Project
-This program was made on rust, binaries included are on windows and linux. included binaris are stored in each target directory for each of the programs.
+This program was made on rust, binaries included are on windows and linux.
+Included binaris are stored in each target directory for each of the programs.

+For convinience the release folder containes compiled binaries for linux and windows.

 # Programs:
 <ins>account-gen</ins>: This is a simple program that n unique accounts and their starting balance, they accounts generated are printed to stdout.